-The Festival programme includes lectures, concerts, performances by local artists and artists visiting from Finland, dancing, sports, children's activities, and demonstrations and displays by various clubs and organizations.
+The Festival programme includes lectures, concerts, performances by local artists and artists visiting from Finland, dancing, sports, children's activities, as well as demonstrations and displays by various clubs and organizations.

-If you’re interested in tracing your Finnish ancestry, you’ll find excellent resources in both Finland and Canada.
+If you are interested in tracing your Finnish ancestry, you will find excellent resources in both Finland and Canada.
 The paradox of genealogy is that the more you find, the more there is to find!
 So make yourself comfortable, stretch your mouse hand and prepare to dig up your roots.

 The Genealogical Society of Finland promotes genealogical and biographical research and disseminates the results.
 The Society’s collection of genealogical, family history and biographical material, including records of the Society’s own activities, is the largest specialized library in the Nordic countries.

 Finland’s Institute of Migration promotes the collection, storage and documentation of research material about international and internal migration, including immigrants and refugees.
 Its mandate is to promote and conduct migration research; to publish research reports, books and articles on migration; and to foster cooperation between universities and organizations specializing in migration, both within Finland and abroad.

 The goal of the international GenWeb Project is to build an international online genealogical research centre.
 The Canadian project site, Canada GenWeb, includes links to genealogical associations across Canada and other useful research sites.